Only Fools (Never Fall in Love)

 "Only Fools (Never Fall in Love)" is a song by British singer Sonia.
 It was produced by Nigel Wright for Sonia's second studio album, Sonia (1991).
 The song was written by Tony Hiller, who had success in the 1970s as manager for Brotherhood of Man, and one-time member Barry Upton.
-The song was released in May 1991 by label I.Q. as the album's first single and became a top-10 hit in the United Kingdom and Ireland.
+The song was released in May 1991 by I.Q.
+Records as the album's first single and became a top-10 hit in the United Kingdom and Ireland.

 Background and writing

 Co-writer Barry Upton commented that he had initially written the song with Diana Ross in mind, but Sonia's A&R man, Simon Cowell heard the song and took it for her.
 After the single's success, Upton was keen to work with her directly, but Cowell prevented this.

 Critical reception

 James Hamilton from Record Mirror wrote, "Produced by Nigel Wright now, the irrepressible redhead returns on a different label with a 'You Can't Hurry Love'-like 0-192.8bpm frothy bouncer reminiscent of 'Save All Your Kisses for Me' (instrumental flip), a useful addition at that popular tempo for mobile jocks."
 Mark Frith from Smash Hits described "Only Fools (Never Fall in Love)" as "a hand-clapping, trombone-touting song about love, boys and heartbreak that should have been made in 1963.
 Sonia would be The Supremes if she could find two other people like her".